AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 This document provides one method to boot CloudN VM automatically without the initial manual configuration stage for interface address.

-The method is to use a customized ISO file when launching the virtual machine.
+This method uses a customized ISO file when launching the virtual machine.

-Note
+Note:
 CloudN can be downloaded from `this link: <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_.

 1. Installation on VMware vSphere Client